MicrosoftDocs/memdocs/sccm/core/clients/manage/power/administrator-checklist-for-power-management.md

 ms.author: aaroncz
 ms.collection: M365-identity-device-management
 ---
-# Administrator checklist for power management in System Center Configuration Manager
+# Administrator checklist for power management in Configuration Manager

 *Applies to: Configuration Manager (current branch)*

-This administrator checklist provides the recommended steps for using System Center Configuration Manager power management in your organization.
+This administrator checklist provides the recommended steps for using Configuration Manager power management in your organization.

 ## Configuring power management
  Use these steps to help you configure your hierarchy to collect power management information from client computers.